One Direction Easter: Freddie Tomlinson’s Bunny Fun, Plus Liam Payne, Harry Styles, Niall Hora

 One Direction members Louis Tomlinson and Niall Horan have been very quiet about their creative work lately.
 No one knows what their albums will be like, or when exactly they go to the studio to record.

-Liam Payne however, who is rumored to be the next to release an album, was spotted leaving a London filming studio according to The Daily Mail.
+Liam Payne however, who is rumored to be the next to release an album, was spotted leaving a London filming studio according to the Daily Mail.
 Could Liam Payne be making a music video?
 Remember when not so long ago Harry Styles was seen in a film studio, then a week or two, the teaser for “Sign Of The Times” came out.

 Harry Styles has made a music video, but it is apparently still going through film editing.
 It’s hard for One Direction fans to wait for music videos too, especially when One Direction’s Harry Styles straps himself onto a tether attached to a helicopter and flies over the ocean and Scottish landscape.

-Can Liam Payne, Niall Horan and Louis Tomlinson top that?
+Can Liam Payne, Niall Horan, and Louis Tomlinson top that?
 There is a lot of interest in One Direction’s solo material, music and videos, and also the potential for a One Direction reunion.

 As One Direction’s Harry Styles, Liam Payne, Niall Horan and Louis Tomlinson enjoy their separate lives while on hiatus, one has to admit their productivity is amazing.
 For five years, five guys made five albums.
 In 2017, fans will see five albums from five guys in one year.